 Saving Money on Your Move

-Fortunately, there are many ways to cut your moving costs to make your grand total much more manageable, and even, dare we say, downright cheap.
+However, though you’re going to have to pay something, there are many ways to cut your moving costs to make your grand total much more manageable, and even, dare we say, downright cheap:

-If your moving costs look like they’ll be too high, you can sell some possessions.
-The benefit of selling your possessions is two-fold: it can save you money on moving while putting money in your pocket.
+If your moving costs look like they’ll be too high, you can sell some of your possessions.
+The benefit of selling your possessions is two-fold: it can (1) cut down on your moving costs and (2) put money back in your pocket.

 • If you currently need to hire a moving service to move your bed, desk and fridge, you can sell those possessions and avoid having to hire that moving service;